andre-alves/xcode13-indexing-problem/README.md

 - Run `make setup` to build de Swift static library (StaticAnimals) for iOS Simulator.

-- Open `XCFrameworkRegressionProject/XCFrameworkRegression.xcodeproj` with Xcode 13
+- Open `XCFrameworkRegressionProject/XCFrameworkRegression.xcodeproj` with Xcode 13 or Xcode 14
 - Go to `Here.swift`
 - Build for simulator (should be successful)
 - Check syntax highlighting

-- Open `SwiftStaticRegressionProject/SwiftStaticRegression.xcodeproj` with Xcode 13
+- Open `SwiftStaticRegressionProject/SwiftStaticRegression.xcodeproj` with Xcode 13 or Xcode 14
 - Go to `Here.swift`
 - Build for simulator (should be successful)
 - Check syntax highlighting